Join our Free Webinar

 5. How has lean thinking evolved over time, and where is it headed in the future?

-Lean Thinking has evolved over time because it recognizes that quality costs money and generates customer satisfaction, whereas speed is just a means to an end.
+Lean thinking has evolved over time as a lean philosophy that recognizes the importance of quality and customer satisfaction, whereas speed is just a means to an end.

 In the future, lean thinking will continue to be used in a variety of industries to help organizations become more efficient and effective.
 Additionally, lean tools and techniques will continue to be developed and refined as we learn more about how to apply them in different settings.